Animal science is the study of domestic animals including livestock species (beef,

 Why animal science at OSU?

-learn about the value associated with livestock.
-Whether your interest is going to
+and learn about the value associated with livestock and domestic animals.
+Whether

 Animal welfare specialist

 Medical doctor/physical therapist/dentist/etc.

 annually awarded by the OSU Department of Animal and Food Sciences

 You can receive valuable, hands-on experience at the department’s 15 farms and research

 The department sponsors five judging teams: dairy cattle, horse, livestock, meat and